Mischronolocology: The study of being in the wrong place at the wrong time.

 Jen and I broke up eventually, but stayed in touch.
 She introduced me to Kurt, who was living up in Danbury and doing a zine called The Sun and The Moon back then.
 I was doing a zine called The Grumbling Yak, so we eventually became good friends and sent each other weird things in the mail.

 And to think, if I hadn't gone out to get pizza with Bill that evening in 1985, none of this would've happened.
 Mr. Spock and I would've kept flaming each other, I wouldn't have met Jen, I wouldn't have met Kurt, I wouldn't have met Jake, I wouldn't have met my current boyfriend, and I wouldn't be living in Maryland today.
+It is one long chain of events.

 I've tried to think of what my life would be like if things had been different, and the most likely scenario I can come up with is that I'd still be living in the basement of my grandmother's house and going out for pizza all the time.